Building a Custom Middleware Chain: Architecture, Patterns & Edge Constraints

 Phase 4: Failure Recovery

 Implement circuit breakers for downstream fetch calls.
-When chain execution exceeds budget or external dependencies degrade, fallback to static cache or graceful degradation responses.
+When chain execution exceeds budget or external dependencies degrade, fall back to static cache or graceful degradation responses.
 Set explicit stale-while-revalidate directives to maintain availability during partial outages.

 Runtime Constraints Checklist: